 3.1.2 Your digital wellbeing

-It was mentioned earlier that this course would examine wellbeing from a digital perspective, informed by the ‘Digital Wellbeing’ element of Jisc’s Building Digital Capabilities Framework (Jisc, 2018).
+It was mentioned earlier that this course would examine wellbeing from a digital perspective, informed by the ‘Digital Wellbeing’ element of Jisc’s individual digital capabilities framework (Jisc, n.d.).
 Let’s look at this now.

 Digital wellbeing is a term used to describe the impact of technologies and digital services on people’s mental, physical, social and emotional health.